Choosing the right harness for your dog

 You might be shocked to learn that despite the wide array of dog harnesses that are on the market, both in well known, nationwide pet shops and online, not all harnesses are the same nor are they all good for your dog.

-Following advice from veterinary surgeons and canine rehabilitation specialists, this article discusses the various types of harnesses that are on offer and the reasons why they are or are not suitable for your dog.
+Following advice from veterinary professionals and canine rehabilitation specialists, this article discusses the various types of harnesses that are on offer and the reasons why they are or are not suitable for your dog.

 Non-Restrictive Dog Harness